rsuhendra/misc_gallio_scripts/README.md

 # misc_gallio_scripts
- Miscellaneous code from Richard for the Gallio Lab
+ Miscellaneous code from Richard for the Gallio Lab.
+Mostly for Mike for now.